awsdocs/aws-storagegateway-user-guide/doc_source/backup-novastor.md

 1. Retrieve the archived tape from archive to a tape gateway\.
 For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use the NovaStor DataCenter/Network software to restore the data\.
 You do this by refreshing the mail slot and moving each tape you want to retrieve into an empty slot, as you do when restoring data from physical tapes\.
-For instructions, see [Restore the Example](http://www.novastor.com/help-html/dc/en/RestoretheExample.html) in the NovaStor documentation\.
+For information about restoring data, see [Documentation NovaStor DataCenter/Network](https://dcmanual.novastor.com/help-html/dc/en/RestoretheExample.html)\.

 ## Writing Several Backup Jobs to a Tape Drive at the Same Time<a name="novastor-muliplexing"></a>

 In the NovaStor software, you can write several jobs to a tape drive at the same time using the multiplexing feature\.
 This feature is available when a multiplexer is available for a media pool\.
-For information about how to use multiplexing, see [Define Backup Destination and Schedule](http://www.novastor.com/help-html/dc/en/DefineBackupDestinationandSchedu.html) in the NovaStor documentation\.
+For information about how to use multiplexing, see [Documentation NovaStor DataCenter/Network](https://dcmanual.novastor.com/help-html/dc/en/DefineBackupDestinationandSchedu.html)\.

 ## Resolving an "External Program Did Not Exit Correctly" Error<a name="novastor-workaround"></a>